d12frosted/elpa-mirror/gnu/denote-readme.txt

 2. Overview
 3. Points of entry
 ..
 1. Standard note creation
-..
-2. Create note by specifying file type
+.....
+1. The `denote-prompts' option
-..
-3. Create note using a date
+.....
+2. Convenience commands for note creation
 ..
-4. Create note in a specific directory
+2. Create note using Org capture
 ..
-5. Create note using Org capture
+3. Maintain separate directories for notes
 4. Renaming files
 5. The file-naming scheme
 ..
 1. Sluggified title and keywords